lauriegriffiths/lauriegriffiths.github.io/_posts/2022-07-17-Japanese-Font-Matplotlib.md

 ![Font list with Japanese text](/images/FontListMojibake.png)

-By selecting one of the fonts from the list you can make the chart render correctly.
+By selecting one of the fonts from the list and passing it as the `fontfamily` property you can make the chart render correctly.

 ```python
 import matplotlib.pyplot as plt